marafathussain/ML_book_easy/chapters/chapter2.md

 - Sample 3: 0.1 (measured)
 - Sample 4: NaN (below detection)

-The missingness is MNAR—it's missing because expression is low, which is exactly what we're trying to measure!
+The missingness is MNAR—it is missing because expression is low, which is exactly what we are trying to measure!

 ### 2.2.2 Outliers: Signal or Noise?